Parallels in the symbolism of star constellations: Results

-\emph{Landscape}. {\bf IAU Eri}, a long chain of faint stars, surprisingly recurs as elements of a landscape.
-It is a single, long river in eight Western cultures.
-In China and Korea, two subsets of the star chain form two landscape elements: in the southern region between $\upsilon^1$ and $\iota$, a hill or orchard; in the northern region between $\gamma$ and $\tau^9$, a garden or meadow.
-All these constellation line geometries are simple chains of stars.
-This can be assumed a \emph{natural effect} of the star pattern: a faint, winding, expansive chain of stars.
-In this sky region, constellations are not drawn at all in other cultures (except in Polynesia, and then only in the northern region), likely due to the stars being unremarkable.
+\textbf{Landscape}. {\bf IAU Eri}, a long chain of faint stars representing a long river in eight Western cultures, surprisingly recurs as other elements of landscape.
+In China and Korea, halves of the same star chain form two landscape elements: in the southern region between $\upsilon^1$ and $\iota$, a hill or orchard; in the northern region between $\gamma$ and $\tau^9$, a garden or meadow.
+All line figures are curved chains of stars.
+In Eri, constellations are not drawn in other cultures (except in Polynesia, and then only in the northern region).
+Orion's belt in {\bf IAU Ori} recurs as a path (for the Tupi of S America, and the Polynesian cultures on Tonga and Anuta Island); also, the bright rectangle of Orion enclosing the belt is a farm or garden in S America.
+For both sky regions, the parallels can be assumed to be a \emph{natural effect} of the star pattern.

-\emph{Body part}. {\bf IAU Tau} is universal not as an entire mammal, but (in the Western asterism known as the V of Taurus) as a mammal body part: the jaws.
-The species varies with the geographical location.
-The jaw is of a bull (in Babylonia), a wolf (for the Norse in northern Europe), a tapir (for the Lokono and Tupi in S America), or a cayman (for the Tikuna in S America).
-In the same functional trend, it is also common as a man-made tool (similar in function to jaws, i.e., to hold or capture items): a net (for the Manus in Polynesia, and around China), and tongs or tweezers (on Anuta, Samoa, and Vanuatu in Polynesia).
-The large geographic range of this semantic universality points to a \emph{natural effect}.

-{\bf Examples: IAU Ori and UMa}.
-We give two further examples, for the two sky regions which are anecdotally described to have recurring semantics across Eurasia and the Americas: IAU Ori and UMa~\cite{gibbon1964asiatic,gibbon1972asiatic,berezkin2005cosmic,berezkin2012seven}.
-This provides a more complete account of semantic universalities in these regions.

-The brighter stars in {\bf IAU Ori} are popular, and have diverse semantics---Figure~\ref{fig:breakdown_semantics_Ori} (top) shows the breakdown per phylogeny.
-Orion's belt ($\delta, \epsilon, \zeta$) are common stars with a large number (four) of recurring semantics: